Preparing for a Photo Shoot

 •Try to schedule the shoot when your clients are away.
 It will help you focus on the task at hand without having to also handle customer relations (or explain the changes we’re temporarily making to their home).

 Styling is an art, and emphasizing the bolder end of the spectrum often works better than leaning too subtle.
-You and/or the designer need to select key accessories that will add the crowning touch to the design, such as vases, books, pillows, throws, trays, etc. The Pre-Production questionnaire will help you make your selections based on our shared vision of what we're trying to achieve in each photograph.
+You need to select key accessories that will add the crowning touch to the design, such as vases, books, pillows, throws, trays, etc. The Pre-Production questionnaire will help you make your selections based on our shared vision of what we're trying to achieve in each photograph.
 Ultimately, hold fast to your design concept, and don’t be tentative about your choices.

 A photo shoot is a busy place, and there’s a lot of running back and forth.
 Having a design assistant at the ready allows you to focus on being creative and keeps you from burning out in the middle of the shoot.